"A rosé by any other name would smell as sweet."

 - Champagne.
 Named for the region in France, Champagne is the top-tier sparkling wine varietal on the market.
 It tends to have a subtle almond and citrus notes and is the perfect accompaniment to hors d'oeuvres.

 - Prosecco.
 Often considered the second-best sparkling wine, Prosecco is more than just an imitation of Champagne.
 Instead of one region, Prosecco can come from any of nine regions in Italy so it is viewed as less prestigious.
 It tends to have a fruity taste akin to apples, melons, or pears.
+It can be enjoyed as it is or in the form of a delicious Prosecco cocktail.

 - Brut.
 Brut is a French term that means dry, not a wine name in itself.
 However, if a wine has Brut in the name, that means that it is a sweet sparkling wine.
 Champagne, Cava, pinot noir, and more can be carbonated and sold with the term Brut attached.